Of Expat Despair and Turkish Delight

 “You have a comb on you?” the woman asks again.
 She’s not looking at me, but is peering frenetically at her reflection and nervously arranging a small lock of hair by her ear.
 I am mystified by her desperation.

 “No, I don’t,” I say, which is actually the truth.
-I would have lied if I’d had one as it’s not my hobby to lend my comb to strangers in restrooms.
+I would have lied if I’d had one as it’s not my hobby to lend my comb to strangers in public restrooms.
 I know you may find it uncharitable of me not to come to the aid of a sister in need, but so be it.

 One of the fun things about travel and expat life is that, apart from meeting interesting locals, you come across flaky foreigners — refugees from the Western rat race, adventurous retirees, misfits and oddballs who are out of place in their own country.
-I’m not sure which category this panicky lady fits into.
+I’m not sure which category this panicky woman fits into.
 Maybe she’s just a visiting granny high on Turkish Delight.

-Turkish Delight
+Expat Paradise Full of Turkish Delight

 Turkish Delight in the Tuesday Market in the town of Fethiye, Turkey